Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: VLM-based AD: Methodology

 \subsubsection{Auxiliary Training-based Methods}

-Unlike CLIP-based OOD detection, all auxiliary training-based methods in zero-shot AD are open-vocabulary AD methods that are trained with auxiliary AD datasets and tested on unseen target datasets by simply changing the category prompt.
-Existing methods perform supervised training on the test set of one dataset and perform zero-shot testing on the other dataset~\cite{chen2023aprilgan, zhou2023anomalyclip, gu2024filo} (\eg training with MVTec-AD and evaluation with VisA.)
+Existing methods with auxiliary training perform training on the test set of one dataset and perform zero-shot testing on the other dataset~\citep{chen2023aprilgan, zhou2023anomalyclip, gu2024filo} (\eg training with MVTec-AD and evaluation with VisA.)
 In recent years, the development of auxiliary training-based methods has received more attention than training-free zero-shot methods.
 There are two main reasons why training is necessary for AD: (i) The first is the domain gap between semantics and anomalies.
 CLIP is pre-trained to understand the semantics of images, so when applied in a zero-shot manner, it captures the semantics of the image.
 However, actual anomalies are not semantics, but rather represent the state of an object and appear only in local areas of the image.
 Therefore, without training, this domain gap between semantics and anomalies cannot be bridged. (ii) The second reason is that there are limitations to relying on a large set of manually crafted anomaly prompts.
 This incurs prompt creation costs and also makes it difficult to respond to unknown anomalies.
-Therefore, by replacing the anomaly prompts with learnable parameters, they aim to solve the high costs and limited adaptability to new anomalies.